 - Ear mites

-- Immune system issues, which can start in the gut
+- Immune system issues can start in the gut

 Like in people, ear infections can cause a range of symptoms in dogs.
 The main symptoms are: